Jason2Brownlee/HumanDebrisArchive/README.md

 * [Sog's Rifle](humandebris-files/mods/sog1.1.zip).
 All players have a high power rifle, with very low amount of ammunition.
 This is a game of skill where every shot counts.
 SOG's Rifle has new sounds and models.
 The modification works with all maps, bot's and all styles of Q3 game play.
 * [I Love Rockets](humandebris-files/mods/I-Love-Rockets1.1.zip).
 All players spawn into the level with a Rocket Launcher and unlimited ammunition.
 When you die you do not drop a weapon.
 There are 5 different Rocket Launchers to choose from, including; Classic Q3 Rocket, Rockets effected by gravity, Homing rockets, Rapid fire rockets and Laser Guided(Half-Life style).
 This modification is server side.
 * [2D Platform Game](humandebris-files/mods/q3pg1.0.zip).
 This modification transforms Q3:Arena into an old style 2D platform game.
 The mod includes one example map and supports bots.
+Third-party maps for the mod:
+	* Cyber Escape [cyber1.zip] By Thearrel "Kiltron" McKinney
+	* Led Platmaps [led-platmaps.zip] By Frederik Charest
+	* Q3-2D-dm1 [q3-2d-dm1.zip] By Matt "Mista T." Tropiano
 * [One Shot Kills (OSK)](humandebris-files/mods/osk1.1.zip).
 OSK stands for One Shot Kills.
 OSK:Arena is basically a mod that is based on Unreal Tournaments Instagib style of game play.
 The modification actually includes TEN different versions of instagib, selectable via a menu system.
 These include: Classic, Rifle, Bouncing, Telefrag, Gauntlet, Delayed(Classic), Delayed(Jump 'n Gib), Delayed(Invisible), Delayed(Haste), and Delayed(Blast).
 * [Telefrag Railgun](humandebris-files/mods/telefrag.zip).
 This modification changes the railgun so that when it is fired at another player the player doing the firing telefrags the target.
 Telefragging other players means that players a always moving around, which makes the game play very fast and furious.
 Camping with a railgun is no longer an option.